Ok Jaanu: Plot

-Aditya "Adi" Gunjal comes to Mumbai to work for a gaming company owned by his boss, aspiring to make it big in the United States as a video game developer.
+Aditya "Adi" Gujral comes to Mumbai to work for a gaming company owned by his boss, aspiring to make it big in the United States as a video game developer.
 At Mumbai railway station, he spots a girl on the adjacent platform trying to jump in front of an approaching train.
-A horrified Adi gives her a shout.
+A horrified Adi shouts at her.
 The girl then disappears.

-Adi moves into the house of Gopi Shrivastava, his elder lawyer brother Ravi's senior, a strict, retired High Court judge living with his wife Charu, a renowned Hindustani classical singer who suffers from stage two Alzheimer's disease.
+Adi moves into the house of Gopi Shrivastava, his elder lawyer brother Ravi's senior, a strict, retired High Court judge living with his wife Charu, a renowned Hindustani classical singer who suffers from stage-two Alzheimer's disease.
 On his first day at work, Adi is encouraged by his friend Bantee to pitch the idea of his game "Mumbai 2.0" to his boss.
-Adi impresses his boss and gets a deadline of five months to prepare a prototype for Los Angeles for a competition.
+Adi impresses his boss and gets a deadline of five months to prepare a prototype for a competition in Los Angeles.

 Later, while at his friend Jenny's wedding, Adi spots the girl from the station.
 The girl introduces herself as Tara Agnihotri.
 Adi learns that Tara is planning to pursue architectural studies in Paris, and he says that he dreams of becoming a big shot like Mark Zuckerberg.
-Adi and Tara strike a chord over their mutual presumptions about the dysfunctionality of the institution of marriage.
-Tara also reveals that her antic at the railway station was a ploy to get rid of her ex-boyfriend, who desired to marry her.
+Adi and Tara strike a chord over their mutual belief that the institution of marriage is dysfunctional.
+Tara also reveals that her antics at the railway station were a ploy to get rid of her ex-boyfriend, who desired to marry her.
 Subsequently, they hang out and explore the city together.
 The next day, Adi pursues Tara to Ahmedabad on her work trip.
-Tara takes Adi to Sabarmati Ashram, which she used to visit with her father as a kid.
-She discloses that her decision never to marry was incited by her parents' failed marriage.
-Adi and Tara decide to live with each other before they separate ways for their respective careers.
+Tara takes Adi to Sabarmati Ashram, which she used to visit with her father as a child.
+She discloses that her decision never to marry was influenced by her parents' failed marriage.
+Adi and Tara decide to live with each other before they go their separate ways for their respective careers.
 The two approach Gopi and Charu with their wish.
 Gopi initially strongly disagrees with their desire but then decides to give in when Tara impresses Charu with her classical singing.

-Adi's family plans to give Adi a surprise visit, and his sister-in-law finds out that he is living with Tara, which his brother would adamantly be opposed to.
-She asks Tara to ponder their future when Tara, at some point, would have to pick between her love and her career.
-Tara and Adi continue living happily, getting a thrill out of their endearing mutual camaraderie and growing affinity and attachment.
+Adi's family plans to give Adi a surprise visit, and his sister-in-law finds out that he is living with Tara, which his brother would adamantly oppose.
+She asks Tara to ponder their future as she may have to choose between her love and her career.
+Tara and Adi continue living happily, getting a thrill out of growing camaraderie and growing affinity and attachment.